department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/feature-briefs/Submission and post-submission experience.md

 # Out of Scope
-This initiative focuses on the happy path for the submission and post submission experience.
-At this time, no non-happy paths are included in this work.
-Other exclusions include:
+This initiative focuses on all paths for the submission and post submission experience.

 - Notification of core 526 submission failures and file upload failures
 - PDF of complete claim generated as submission-- this may be later state of the outline/copy of claim information submitted
 - Given that the Claim Status Tool is not managed by our team, any improvements across products will need to happen in collaboration
+- Note that Team 2 is doing work on addressing small and important issues in the non-happy submission paths, and we will need coordinate with them on future-facing work.

 # Success
 - Lighthouse /submit endpoint migration complete